Deyta

-Deyta LLC is a Louisville based company founded in 1993 which conducts satisfaction surveys and quality measurement analyses in the health care industry, specializing in home health and hospice.
-It also provides systems to capture data and employee feedback.
+Deyta LLC was a Louisville based company founded in 1993 which conducted satisfaction surveys and quality measurement analyses in the health care industry, specializing in home health and hospice.
+It also provided systems to capture data and employee feedback.

 It acquired Amplicare, which provided marketing software to homecare and hospices in 2012.

-Its Deyta Analytics software is used by the salesforce in the home health and hospice sector and by physicians to deal with queries about patients they have referred.
+Its Deyta Analytics software is used by the salesforce in the home health and hospice sectors and by physicians to deal with queries about patients they have referred.